-ONE: "While it may not represent an intentional strategy, thousands of small churches are organized around worship and one-to-one relationships.
-Many of these one-to-one relationships are pastor-parishioner, while others are parishioner-parishioner relationships."
+ONE: "While it may not represent an intentional strategy, thousands of churches are organized around worship and one-to-one relationships. of relationships Many these one-to-one while others pastor-parishioner, are parishioner-parishioner relationships."
 Of course, you recognize the parishioner-parishioner as your Lay Pastor/Shepherd/Caregiver ministry.